 All relationships and families are unique.
 The need for group sessions becomes more apparent as a single client prepares for large changes or simply requires better communication with loved ones.
 Depending on the circumstance, therapists might recommend couples or family therapy in the following scenarios:

-- A patient calling for help regarding mental/behavioral health
+- Client calling for help regarding mental/behavioral health

 - Handling a death in the family